Categories of Special Interest

 1810 - 1815

-Detached five-bay two-storey market house, built 1813, on a rectangular plan with two-bay two-storey side elevations.
-Renovated.
+Detached five-bay (two-bay deep) two-storey market house, built 1813, on a rectangular plan.
+Renovated, ----.
 Now disused.
-Hipped slate roof on a T-shaped plan behind parapet centred on pitched (gabled) slate roof with lichen-covered clay ridge tiles, cement rendered chimney stacks having concrete or rendered capping supporting yellow terracotta tapered pots, and concealed rainwater goods retaining cast-iron octagonal or ogee hoppers and downpipes.
-Creeper- or ivy-covered replacement cement rendered wall to front (east) elevation on benchmark-inscribed cut-limestone chamfered plinth with cut-limestone stringcourse supporting parapet having cut-limestone coping centred on cut-limestone monolithic pediment; rendered, ruled and lined surface finish to side elevations with fine roughcast surface finish to rear (west) elevation over coursed rubble limestone construction.
+Hipped slate roof behind parapet centred on pitched (gabled) slate roof, lichen-covered clay ridge tiles, and concealed rainwater goods retaining cast-iron octagonal or ogee hoppers and downpipes with cast-iron rainwater goods to rear (west) elevation on cut-limestone eaves retaining cast-iron downpipe.
+Part ivy-covered replacement cement rendered coursed rubble limestone wall to front (east) elevation on benchmark-inscribed cut-limestone chamfered plinth with cut-limestone stringcourse supporting parapet having cut-limestone coping centred on cut-limestone monolithic pediment; rendered, ruled and lined surface finish (side elevations) with fine roughcast surface finish to rear (west) elevation.
 Square-headed central door opening with concealed dressings framing timber panelled door having overlight.
-Square-headed window openings with cut-limestone sills[?], and concealed dressings framing replacement uPVC casement windows.
-Interior including (ground floor): central hall retaining timber surrounds to door openings framing timber panelled doors; and timber surrounds to door openings to remainder framing timber panelled doors with timber panelled shutters to window openings.
+Square-headed window openings (ground floor) with cut-limestone sills, and concealed dressings including red brick voussoirs framing replacement uPVC casement windows.
+Square-headed window openings (first floor) with cut-limestone sills, and concealed dressings framing replacement uPVC casement windows.
 Set in unkempt grounds.

-A market house erected by John Bourke (1766-1849), fourth Lord Mayo, regarded as an important component of the early nineteenth-century built heritage of Naas with the architectural value of the composition suggested by such attributes as the compact rectilinear plan form centred on a featureless doorcase; the uniform or near-uniform proportions of the openings on each floor; and the monolithic pediment embellishing the roofline: meanwhile, feint fissures at street level, previously an elegant arcade, clearly illustrate the later reconstruction or redevelopment of the market house.
-A prolonged period of neglect notwithstanding, the elementary form and massing survive intact together with quantities of the historic or original fabric, both to the exterior and to the interior: the introduction of replacement fittings to the openings, however, has not had a beneficial impact on the character or integrity of a market house making a pleasing, if increasingly forlorn visual statement overlooking the Grand Canal basin.
+A market house representing an important component of the built heritage of Naas with the architectural value of the composition, 'a neat and well-arranged building erected by [John Bourke (1766-1849)] the Earl of Mayo who is [the] proprietor of the town' (Lews 1837 II, 418), confirmed by such attributes as the compact rectilinear plan form centred on a featureless doorcase; the uniform or near-uniform proportions of the widely spaced openings on each floor; and the monolithic pediment embellishing the parapeted roof: meanwhile, a failing surface finish is slowly uncovering the outline of a characteristic arcade which was filled in following the closure of the market house in the later nineteenth century.
+A prolonged period of neglect notwithstanding, the form and massing survive intact together with quantities of the original fabric, both to the exterior and to the interior: however, the introduction of replacement fittings to the openings has not had a beneficial impact on the character or integrity of a market house making a pleasing, if increasingly forlorn visual statement overlooking the Grand Canal basin.